playht/PlayDiffusion/README.md

 Autoregressive transformer models have proven highly effective for synthesizing speech from text.
 However, they face a significant limitation: **modifying portions of the generated audio —known as inpainting— or removing them without leaving discontinuity artifacts is beyond their standard capabilities**.
 Thus different approaches are needed for more general speech editing tools.
 Consider the sentence:

 > *“The answer is out there, Neo.
 Go grab it!”*
->

-Now suppose you want to change “Neo” to “Trinity” *after* generation.
-With traditional AR models, your options are limited:
+Now suppose you want to change 🔴 "Neo" to 🟢 "Trinity" *after* generation.
+With traditional AR models, your options are limited.
 - **Regenerate the entire sentence**, which is computationally expensive and often leads to variations in prosody or speech rhythm.
 - **Replace just the word “Neo”**, which results in noticeable artifacts or mismatches at word boundaries.
 - **Regenerate from a midway point**, e.g., from “Trinity.
 Go grab it!”, but this has the potential of changing the prosody of the unedited part ("Go grab it"), creating unwanted variations in the speech rhythm.